 Modifiers are words, phrases, or clauses that restrict or provide extra information about other words, phrases, or clauses.
-Adjectives (the red car, the happy child) and adverbs (he runs quickly) are modifiers.
+Adjectives and adverbs are modifiers.

 Adjectives modify nouns or pronouns.